redox-os/website/content/news/this-month-260131.md

 ## First Contribution From Redox!

-Anhad Singh wrote (using the [COSMIC Edit](https://github.com/pop-os/cosmic-edit) text editor) and pushed the first relibc contribution from the Redox QEMU VM!
+Anhad Singh wrote (using the [COSMIC Edit](https://github.com/pop-os/cosmic-edit) text editor), tested and pushed the [first relibc contribution] from the Redox QEMU VM!

 - Development in Redox